-Lead author Dr Philip Trathan, Head of Conservation Biology at British Antarctic Survey, says:
+Lead author Dr. Philip Trathan, Head of Conservation Biology at the British Antarctic Survey, says:

 “The current rate of warming in parts of the Antarctic is greater than anything in the recent glaciological record.
 Though emperor penguins have experienced periods of warming and cooling over their evolutionary history, the current rates of warming are unprecedented.”

 “Currently, we have no idea how the emperors will adjust to the loss of their primary breeding habitat — sea ice.
 They are not agile and climbing ashore across steep coastal landforms will be difficult.
 For breeding, they depend upon sea ice, and in a warming world, there is a high probability that this will decrease.
 Without it, they will have little or no breeding habitat.”

 Greater protection measures will enable scientists to coordinate research into the penguins’ resilience to a range of different threats and stressors.